 Manufacturers across all industries continue to implement and expand their digital transformation strategies, and as a result, the presence of paper on the factory floor is in decline.
 But one production process is proving to be more dependent on paper than others – at least until now.
-With the help of an innovative new solution, contract manufacturer Wellington Foods is one of the first companies to fully digitize its batch record process, and it’s already reaping the benefits.
+With the help of an innovative new solution, contract manufacturer Wellington Foods is one of the first companies to fully digitize its master batch record process, and it’s already reaping the benefits.

 As the president of Wellington Foods, Tony Harnack knows that continuous improvement is essential to the success of his business.
 But as a father of three, he also knows it’s essential to instilling consumer confidence that the products on store shelves are safe, healthy and of the highest possible quality.

 “I have the same concerns [as any parent buying products for their kids],” Harnack said in an interview with MasterControl.
 “So as a business owner, what I’m really concerned about is getting better.
 At Wellington Foods, we do this by applying the best processes, technologies and people.
 And what happens is, it becomes a competitive advantage for us.”